maddavo/madddavo-tools/README.md

 where available, and can be exported to CSV for later reference.

 `lanscan` simply calls wpython to run lan_scanner_gui in a process.

+## rollback_photos.ps1 / rollback_photos.bat
+Ah, don't you love it when Microsoft takes something that has been solid, reliable and completely XXXX's it up?
+Say hello to Microsoft Photos.
+An update released on 14th March 2026 diverged the path of this photo viewing/editing app.
+The 'new' version with new workflow basically screwed everyone up so they released Photos Legacy and users then had a choice to use the new or the legacy.
+But of course what MS didn't account for was that both are XXXX compared with the brain-dead yet reliable old 2024 version.
+So in a fit of frustration I wrote this script to rollback Photos to the earlier version which of course was still on my PC due to Microsoft's leaky clean up policy.

+To use: DISABLE Microsoft Store automatic updates (which I could only do for five weeks max).
+Then use the batch file to run the PowerShell script.